 The Mediation Process

 Mediation typically happens after the parties have attempted to settle on their own but before the case goes to trial.
 Mediators do not have the power to make decisions about the case.
 They are not judges.
-Their job is to facilitate communication between the parties and make suggestions to enable the parties to reach common ground.
+Their job is to facilitate communication between the parties and make suggestions to enable them to reach common ground.

 Pre-Mediation Activity